grame-cncm/faustdoc/src/tutorials/box-api.md

 ```
 <!-- /faust-run -->

-Then with the C++ code using the signal API:
+Then with the C++ code using the box API:

 ```C++
 // Using the Interpreter backend.